OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-23.md

 You shall not bow down to their gods or serve them or follow their practices.
 You must demolish them and break their sacred stones to pieces.

 ## Exodus 23:25
-Worship the Lord your God, and his blessing will be on your food and water.
-I will take away sickness from among you,
+Serve the Lord your God, and his blessing will be upon your food and water.
+I will remove sickness from among you,

 ## Exodus 23:26
 and none will miscarry or be barren in your land.
 I will give you a full lifespan.